jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

 - c1p-dbg

 and `id` can be any identifier you want to use to embed the machine.
-You may also use `config` to specify a machine XML configuration file if not using the default `machine.xml`, `template` to specify an alternate XSL template file if not using the default `components.xsl` file, and `state` to specify a JSON-encoded machine state file if the machine requires a predefined state.
+You may also use `config` to specify a machine XML configuration file if not using the default `machine.xml`; `template` to specify an alternate XSL template file if not using the default `components.xsl` file; `state` to specify a JSON-encoded machine state file if the machine requires a predefined state; and `uncompiled` may be set to *true* to force a machine to use uncompiled sources, overriding the value of `site.pcjs_compiled` in **_config.yml**.

 For example, the PCjs home page contains two machines, and so this appears at the top of the root [README.md](https://raw.githubusercontent.com/jeffpar/pcjs/gh-pages/README.md):